esmakov/bittorrent-client/README.md

 - 23: Tracker Returns Compact Peer Lists

 ## TODOs
+- Send keepalives
+- Handle more than one torrent at a time
 - Blacklist misbehaving peers
 - Specify download directory
 - More subcommands: remove, pause/resume